Key takeaways 1

 The potential tax benefits of QOFs

-Tiffany liquidates her portfolio in April 2019 and generates a $5 million long-term capital gain.
-She invests only the $5 million capital gain into a QOF in June 2019.
-By investing in a QOF within 180 days, Tiffany may defer $1.19 million of capital gains tax ($5 million x 23.8%) that would have been payable on her 2019 income tax return.5
+Tiffany liquidates her portfolio in April 2020 and generates a $5 million long-term capital gain.
+She invests only the $5 million capital gain into a QOF in December 2020 (Notice 2020-39 extension).
+By investing in a QOF within 180 days, Tiffany may defer $1.19 million of capital gains tax ($5 million x 23.8%) that would have been payable on her 2020 income tax return.5,6

 Next, a taxpayer may receive a potential discount upon recognition of the capital gains that were initially invested in the program.
-In general, depending on the timing of a taxpayer's investment and the period the investment is held, up to 15% of the taxpayer's rolled gain may be permanently exempt from taxation.
-Specifically, the cost basis of a QOF should increase by 10% after 5 years, and by 15% after 7 years.
+In general, depending on the timing of a taxpayer's investment and the period the investment is held, up to 10% of the taxpayer's rolled gain may be permanently exempt from taxation.
+Specifically, the cost basis of a QOF should increase by 10% after 5 years.

-In 2026, Tiffany's cost basis should increase to $750,000 (which is a 15% increase, calculated on the original $5 million contribution amount) because Tiffany would have held the QOF for 7 years.
-Tiffany may then recognize only $4.25 million in capital gains instead of the $5 million that she would have recognized in 2019 had she not invested in the QOF; thus saving approximately 15%, or $178,500, in capital gains taxes.6
+In 2026, Tiffany may then recognize only $4.5 million in capital gains instead of the $5 million that she would have recognized in 2020 had she not invested in the QOF; thus saving approximately 10%, or $119,000, in capital gains taxes.7

 Finally, a taxpayer may be able to permanently exclude any appreciation on the original capital gains investment in the QOF if the funds remain in the QOF for at least 10 years.